ccheng2019/HackNEHS/README.md

 #HackNEHSTestRepo

-this repo is going to bea test repo for the HackNEHS
+this repo is going to be a test repo for the HackNEHSgit status